timeplus-io/docs/docs/functions.md

 Similar to `now()` but with extra millisecond information, such as 2022-01-28 05:08:22.680

 It can be also used in streaming query to show latest datetime with millisecond.

+### emit_version

+`emit_version()` to show an auto-increasing number for each emit of streaming query result.
+It only works with streaming aggregation, not tail or filter.

+For example, if you run `select emit_version(),count(*) from car_live_data` the query will emit results every 2 seconds and the first result will be with emit_version=0, the second result with emit_version=1.
+This function is particularly helpful when there are multiple rows in each emit result.
+For example, you can run a tumble window aggregation with a group by.
+All results from the same aggregation window will be in the same emit_version.
+You can then show a chart with all rows in the same aggregation window.